Jump to:

 Life is Strange Double exposure choice-based gameplay

-PlatformsPC, PS4, PS5, Xbox One, Xbox Series X/S, Switch
+PlatformsPC, PS5, Xbox Series X/S, Nintendo Switch

 Year of release2024